Echo State Networks for Time Series Forecasting: Hyperparameter Sweep and Benchmarking: Empirical analysis

 To obtain a global view of hyperparameter sensitivity across all series, Figure \ref{fig:pars-summary} summarizes the median MASE values for each hyperparameter setting, computed over all models in the grid for both datasets.
 The panels are organized by hyperparameter dimension, covering leakage rate \(\alpha\), spectral radius \(\rho\), reservoir scaling \(\tau\), and the information criterion.
 Within each panel, each point represents the median MASE for a specific hyperparameter value while marginalizing over all remaining settings, which yields smooth trajectories due to averaging over a large number of time series and model configurations.
 Monthly and quarterly results are shown using a consistent color scheme (orange for monthly, blue for quarterly).
 The optimal value per panel, defined as the minimum median MASE, is indicated by a filled marker in the corresponding dataset color, whereas all remaining values are shown as hollow markers with a white fill and colored outlines.
 Tables \ref{tab:pars-monthly-dist} and \ref{tab:pars-quarterly-dist} in the Appendix report the corresponding numerical values.

 For the monthly dataset, the lowest median MASE is achieved at \(\alpha = 0.9\), \(\rho = 0.7\), \(\tau = 0.4\), and model selection based on BIC.
-In contrast, for the quarterly dataset, the global minima shift toward \(\alpha = 1.0\), \(\rho = 0.3\), while \(\tau = 0.4\) remains optimal as in the monthly case, and again BIC emerges as the preferred information criterion.
-These systematic shifts in optimal values across frequencies reflect the different memory and stability requirements imposed by data granularity: quarterly time series benefit from more contractive dynamics and more aggressive updating, whereas monthly data profit from slightly more persistent reservoirs.
-The smoothness of the curves further indicates that the ESN behaves consistently across time series, and that hyperparameter effects reflect robust global tendencies.
+For the quarterly dataset, the best performing values shift toward \(\alpha = 1.0\) and \(\rho = 0.3\), while \(\tau = 0.4\) remains unchanged and BIC again yields the lowest median MASE.
+These patterns suggest frequency-specific differences in the preferred reservoir dynamics: quarterly time series tend to favor more contractive dynamics and more aggressive updating, whereas monthly data favor slightly more persistent reservoirs.
+At the same time, the differences between information criteria are small, suggesting that the choice among AIC, AICc, BIC, and HQC has limited practical impact in this application.
+Overall, the smoothness of the curves suggests stable empirical tendencies within the considered grid, rather than sharply separated optimal settings.

-In summary, the results demonstrate that ESN hyperparameters exert consistent and interpretable effects on forecasting performance, but the optimal configurations are not universal across frequencies.
+In summary, the results indicate broadly consistent and interpretable effects of ESN hyperparameters on forecasting performance, while also showing that the optimal configurations are not universal across frequencies.
 While fast state updates are preferred in both datasets, differences in spectral radius and reservoir capacity highlight the importance of adapting ESN dynamics to the temporal resolution of the data.
-These findings validate the design choice of conducting a full hyperparameter sweep and provide clear guidance for selecting suitable ESN configurations in future applications.
+These findings support the design choice of conducting a full hyperparameter sweep and provide empirical guidance for selecting ESN configurations in similar forecasting settings.